 Expats community

 The cost of living in Cyprus is affordable compared to many Western European countries, especially outside the capital, Nicosia.
-The country is home to a growing expat community, with numerous co-working spaces and networking opportunities, making it a great choice for those seeking both work and leisure in a beautiful, warm environment.
+The country is home to a growing expat community, with numerous co-working spaces and networking opportunities, making it a great choice for those interested in both work and leisure in a beautiful, warm environment.

 Affordable cost of living